Audits & assessments

 Companies tend to see maintenance as a necessary cost, often considered low in China (cheap labor, locally-made parts).
 Priority is being put on new investment, energy savings, safety, etc. seldom seen in relation to maintenance.
 Experience, on the contrary, shows that maintenance has a dynamic effect on the whole infrastructure.
 If maintenance is poor, the plant will never reach its full potential, safety risk will increase and the company will not be as profitable as it should be.

-Maintenance improvement is often not about cutting budgets, but about improving effectiveness: indeed our studies show that you can save more than 10 times more money by acting on indirect costs and losses, i.e. the impact of maintenance on the business.
+Maintenance improvement is often not about cutting budgets, but about improving effectiveness, reducing losses and preventing risks: indeed, our studies show that you can save more than 10 times more money by acting on indirect costs and losses, i.e. the impact of maintenance on the business.
 But: where and how?
 This is the question we can answer.

 The assessments are designed to answer such questions as: